lucascessfordpattern/Rev-Ops-Prioritisation/index.md

-Here you are able to see the current prioritisation of tech requested to be created by Lucas Cessford
+Here you are able to see the current prioritisation of tech requested to be developed by Lucas Cessford

 ## ⚙️ Open Tasks